mensmediumtall/mensmediumtall.github.com/posts/fat.md

 If we just said *big*,
 then we would fit into the stereotype of protecting group A at the expense of group B.

+We needed to address [the pink elephant in the room][pink-elephant] that all tall people are thinking.
+Meanwhile, the non-tall people don't see that pink elephant.
+It doesn't affect them.

-Well, we're group Tall and at this stage in the game we need the Tall to know that we're on *their* side.
+Well, we're Group Tall and at this stage in the game we need the Tall to know that we're on *their* side.
 Not the side of the [69.2%](http://www.cdc.gov/nchs/fastats/overwt.htm).
 Not the politically correct side.
 Not the side of the [95%](http://answers.google.com/answers/threadview/id/325064.html).

 **On the side of the top 10%.**

-P.S.
-In that 10% we're al actually includes people who have long torsos